w3f/Grants-Program/applications/ismp.md

 }
 ```

 ### **`pallet-ismp`**
 This serves as the foundational element for state-proof based messaging between parachains, enabling state reads of the relay chain directly from any given parachain, granting the ability to verify incoming messages and data from other parachains under the shared security umbrella of the relay chain.

 **Custom crates**

-1. `ismp-rust` - A set of primitives necessary for pallet-ismp
+-  `ismp-rust` - A set of primitives necessary for pallet-ismp
-   1. `ISMPHost`: Represents a state machine's core functionality
+   -  `ISMPHost`: Represents a state machine's core functionality
-   2. `ISMPRouter`: Embodies the request and response primitives for parachain interactions
+   -  `ISMPRouter`: Embodies the request and response primitives for parachain interactions
-   3. `ConsensusClient`: Logic for consensus proof verification
+   -  `ConsensusClient`: Logic for consensus proof verification

 This module will also allow for highly sophisticated messaging protocols, allowing for message timeouts and can serve as an alternative transport layer for XCM messages.

 #### **Cumulus**
-In addition to `pallet-ismp` will be a new host function `RelayChainStorageProvider` added to `parachain-system` and `pvf`, enabling parachains read the relay chain state directly from runtime.
-Then subsequently during pov validation. the relay chain would provide the necessary state to the parachains for validation.
+In addition to `pallet-ismp` will be a new host function `RelayChainStorageProvider` added to `parachain-system` and `pvf`, leveraging the Relay chain as a consensus oracle for verifying incoming requests and responses proofs from other parachains with their associated headers in the Relay chain storage.

 ### Ecosystem Fit